-He explained-“There are short cuts and long roads in life, to learn something which is good, we must never hesitate to take the longer route.
-He asked, whether we were satisfied by taking the longer route or shorter route?”.
+He explained-“There are short cuts and long roads in life; to learn something well, we must never hesitate to take the longer route.
+He asked whether we were satisfied by taking the longer route or shorter route?”

-As his name tells, Suraj, his face resembled the brightness of sun and his eyes, never seen such powerful eyes.
+As his name tells, Suraj, his face resembled the sun’s brightness and his eyes, never seen such powerful eyes.

 We didn’t find a shop when we got down, and already his brother started approaching us and told us to give him the money since Suraj was a kid.

-All 3 of us, looked at him for one last time, he gave a smile.
+All three of us looked at him for one last time; he gave a smile.

-If I was still wondering as to why I chose him to be the guide, I would be a fool.
+If I wondered why I chose him to be the guide, I would be a fool.
 Luckily I didn’t ask that question.

-When I am low, I know where I would get my questions answered.
+When I feel low, I know where I would get my questions answered.